jhnwu3/BioNetGMMFit/README.md

 ### *Time Inputs*
 Make sure to list your the times for time evolutions in time_steps.csv rowwise.
 For a single time evolution, only two time points, the end and start time of your evolution interval, is needed in the file.

-However, especially in the nonlinear case where multiple time points and samples may be beneficial, simply list out each of the times evolved for, as shown below.
+However, especially in the nonlinear case where multiple time points and samples may be beneficial, simply list out each of the times evolved for rowwise, as shown below.
     0
     0.5
     2